Critical Moroccan editor detained for posting al Qaeda video

 RABAT Moroccan police have arrested the editor of a news website critical of the government after he posted a video message from al Qaeda's North African wing on his site that urged Moroccans to rise up against their rulers.

-Ali Anouzla, the editor of Lakome.com, was first accused of posting a video containing a direct call to violence, a statement released by the attorney general and carried by the state news agency said on Tuesday.
-A later statement from the Justice Ministry merely accused him of publishing an Internet link to the video.
+Ali Anouzla, the editor of Lakome.com, is accused of posting a video containing a direct call to perpetrate acts of violence in Morocco, a statement released by the attorney general and carried by the state news agency said on Tuesday.

-"The general prosecutor has given his orders to the police to proceed to the arrest of the director of that electronic newspaper for investigation," the attorney general's statement said.
+"The general prosecutor has given his orders to the police to proceed to the arrest of the director of that electronic newspaper for investigation," the statement added.

-The video, titled "Morocco, the kingdom of corruption and despotism", received front-page coverage in Moroccan papers last week, though it was unclear if other websites had made the clip available to their readers.
+The video, titled "Morocco, the kingdom of corruption and despotism", received front-page coverage in Moroccan papers last week, though it was unclear if other websites had made the video available to their readers.

 "It is very sad to see the extreme (far western) Maghreb taken hostage by such a regime, a traitor to Allah and his Prophet and all believers," Mosab Abdelouadoud, leader of Al Qaeda in the Islamic Maghreb (AQIM), says in the 41-minute video.